ionic-widget/ui-tag-input/README.md

     and run `grunt` to compile `sass`

-3. Add into your controller `angular.module('app.controllers', ['ui.taginput'])`
+3. Add into your controllers module `angular.module('app.controllers', ['ui.taginput'])`

 ## Wiki